quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part10_4.6_Interfacial.md

 #### Small-Angle Grain Boundaries
-Background context: Small-angle grain boundaries are formed by aligning edge dislocations, leading to a tilt boundary where the angle of misorientation (\( \theta \)) is typically on the order of a few degrees.
+Background context: Small-angle grain boundaries are formed by aligning edge dislocations, leading to a tilt boundary where the angle of misorientation ($\theta$) is typically on the order of a few degrees.
 These can be described using arrays of dislocations.
 :p How do small-angle grain boundaries form?
 ??x
-Small-angle grain boundaries form when edge dislocations are aligned, resulting in a tilt boundary with an angle of misorientation \( \theta \) typically on the order of a few degrees.
+Small-angle grain boundaries form when edge dislocations are aligned, resulting in a tilt boundary with an angle of misorientation $\theta$ typically on the order of a few degrees.
 This alignment can be described by dislocation arrays. x??

 ---